-This article looks to discuss ‘Scrum Task Management & Agile Ceremonies’.
-It provides an introduction to Scrum Tasks and how the Agile Ceremonies Assist in their management.
+This article looks to discuss ‘Scrum To Do List and Agile Projects’.
+It provides an introduction to the Agile Tasks and discusses Task Estimation and Estimation Techniques.

 Agile User Stories and Tasks